Lesson 1.4: Disambiguating Parses

 the meaning of this grammar.
 Each syntax priority

-group is defined by a list of one or more group names, and consists of all
+defined by a list of one or more group names, and consists of all productions

-productions which are members of at least one of those named groups.
+which are members of at least one of those named groups. literal

 , syntax right